Kings Heath Primary School is now recruiting for a Family Support Worker. This role at could be the ideal next step in your career.

 The David Ross Education Trust (DRET) has grown to a network of 34 academies, incorporating primary, secondary and grammar, and special schools.
 We employ over 2000 people with the primary focus of raising the standards of education for 13,000 young people.
 Whatever your role, you should know you are contributing to achieving our vision of inspiring the next generation of young people to be the best they can in whatever they choose.
 Our aim is to be the country’s leading academy chain, committed to delivering the highest educational standards alongside an unrivalled package of sporting and cultural enrichment.

-To apply for the position, please complete our application form on our website.
+To apply for the position, please complete our application form by visiting our website.

 Kings Heath Academy is committed to equality, safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
 An enhanced DBS check is required for all successful applicants.